6.6. MCP Server — AI Tool Integration

 live_shutdown

-The grep_usage and outline tools use ast-grep (sg CLI) with a custom tree-sitter grammar for daslang.
+The grep_usage, outline, and cpp_* tools use ast-grep (sg CLI) with a custom tree-sitter grammar for daslang plus the built-in tree-sitter-cpp grammar.
 The sgconfig.yml config file is platform-specific (shared library extension differs), so it is gitignored.

 Copy the appropriate template to sgconfig.yml in the project root: